instantish/milestone-closer/README.md

         repo-token: ${{ secrets.GITHUB_TOKEN }}
 ```

+See [action.yml](./action.yml) for the full list of options.

 ### Debugging

 To see debug ouput from this action, you must set the secret `ACTIONS_STEP_DEBUG` to `true` in your repository.
-You can run this action in debug only mode (no actions will be taken on your issues) by passing `debug-only` `true` as an argument to the action.
+You can run this action in debug only mode (no actions will be taken on your milestones) by passing `debug-only` `true` as an argument to the action.

 ### More Resources